FAQ

 Do your drivers speak English?

 Conversational English is available on most tours — enough for stops, food, hotel directions and basic chat.
-For deeper conversation (history, culture, route planning) you talk to Arvind, the founder, on WhatsApp through the trip.
-He stays available 24×7 in fluent English, Hindi and Punjabi.
+For deeper conversation (history, culture, route planning) you talk to our booking coordinator on WhatsApp through the trip — available 24×7 in fluent English, Hindi and Punjabi.

 Do you offer self-drive cars?